top of page

 I still don’t make my bed.
 I’m still a shitty housekeeper.
 I still curse like a sailor and can be a bit self-indulgent.
 I still have moments of self-doubt and, if I’m being honest, mental self-flagellation.

-But...I also now know, that I am a masterpiece.
+But...I have also been reminded, that I am a masterpiece.
 A messy one.
 But a masterpiece nonetheless.
 I like to think of myself as a knock-off Pollock.
 That way, I can make changes here and there – it will still be me, only better with a little more color splashed across the canvas blending into the messiness with ease.
 Plus, I haven’t mentally defaced a multi-million dollar piece of art, being a knock-off and all.

 So, if you are messy, if you are a masterpiece, or if you are both, welcome.
 Let’s have a laugh, a cry, celebrate our victories, accept our failures, have the courage to change the things that we can, and start loving the hell out of ourselves.

-In love and like for who and what you are.
-Just as you are.
+In love and like for who and what you are,

 bottom of page